m1ranzhik/ADM-HW1/README.md

 # ADM-HW1
 Miras Tyulyubayev (Master's Degree)
-The main.py file contaion all the solutions for my homework in order.
-In this assignment I tried my best.
+In the file main.py all solutions are listed in order.
+I tried my best in this assignment.
+The tasks from Problem 1 are included in this file.